CarterStevens1/movieLogger/notes.md

 ## Users

     ### Can log in
+        - Can log in with a username and password
+        - Error if incorrecct username or password
     ### Can log out
     ### Can create a new user
+        - Error if username already exists
     ### Can edit a user
+        - Error if username already exists
+        - Error if using invalid character

 ## Tasks